 A ballast box is an empty metal box that can be filled with gravel, sand, or concrete to add weight to the tractor.
 A ballast box attaches to the rear 3-point hitch of the tractor.
 It will balance your tractor and keep it from tipping forward when lifting heavy things.

-If you don’t want to buy a ballast box like this one from Amazon , you can try making one yourself.
+If you don’t want to buy a ballast box, you can try making one yourself.
 Here’s a tutorial:

 Lastly, you can increase your tractor’s weight by injecting liquid into its tires.
 The liquid ballasting method will make your tractor heavier, but it will also make changing tires more difficult and expensive.

 You may also run into some problems in the winter if you don’t choose the correct liquid.
 Take a look:

 - Water is readily available, inexpensive, and safe to use.
 Water ballasting is not suitable for cold winters since it can freeze and ruin your tires.
 It is also not as heavy as other liquids.

 - Antifreeze mixed with water in a 1:1 ratio resists colder temperatures much better, down to about -35 degrees Fahrenheit.
 Antifreeze, however, is more expensive than water and is toxic.

 - Calcium chloride is 40 percent heavier than water.
 When mixed with water, it can handle temperatures as low as -60 degrees Fahrenheit.
 Calcium chloride is also corrosive and toxic.

 - Windshield washer fluid can handle -20F weather or colder, depending on the formula.
 Unfortunately, it is not any heavier than water.
 The presence of methanol can also irritate your skin and lungs.